Firi0n/calculator-account/readme.md

 In the username variable enter your google email and in the password variable enter the password obtained with [this](https://support.google.com/accounts/answer/185833 "Sign in with App Passwords") method.

+---

 ## Change project directory

 Go to `template.php` file in `templates` folder and modify `path` variable to the path to the actual project path.

+---

+## Change database settings

+The database is set up in the `account` class constructor, which is located in the `AccountClass.php` file in the `class` folder.